 I study language and memory.

 I study memory and language in the Psychological Sciences department at Rice University.
 My research is supervised by Dr. Randi Martin.
-In my research, I use a combination of behavioral, neuroimaging, and neuropsychological techniques to understand the theoretical and neural basis of language and memory.
+I use a combination of behavioral, neuroimaging, and neuropsychological techniques to understand the theoretical and neural basis of language and memory.
 The goal of my research is to produce converging evidence from multiple approaches that illuminates the relationship between language processing and memory.
 I am especially interested in how working memory, the cognitive system that allows us to remember information over very short time periods, is related to language production and comprehension.
-I frequently present my work at the annual meetings for both the Academy of Aphasia and the Psychonomic Society.
 These are a few projects that I am currently working on:

 White matter correlates of phonological and semantic working memory

 The white matter tracts in the left and right hemispheres of the same individual’s brain would typically look similar.
 However, as a result of brain damage in the left hemisphere, there are far fewer white matter connections remaining between brain areas (a) compared to the same individual’s undamaged right hemisphere (b).
 Damage to some tracts may lead to specific kinds of WM deficits.
-Reduced volume in the arcuate fasciculus may be related to phonological WM performance (c).
-Reduced volume in the inferior fronto-occipital fasciculus may be related to semantic WM (d).
+For example, reduced volume in the arcuate fasciculus may be related to phonological WM performance (c).
+On the other hand, reduced volume in the inferior fronto-occipital fasciculus may be related to semantic WM (d).

 Sentence comprehension and working memory

 Sentence comprehension involves maintaining, processing, and integrating linguistic information actively and continuously.
-Sentence comprehension is supported by many cognitive systems, one of which is working memory.
-I am interested in how different types of working memory capacities, especially phonological and semantic working memory, support comprehension.
+Sentence comprehension is supported by many cognitive systems, one of which is working memory (WM).
+I am interested in how different types of WM capacities, especially phonological and semantic WM, support comprehension.
 Past work using small groups of people with left hemisphere brain damage has suggested that semantic, but not phonological, WM is critical for successful sentence comprehension.

-As an extension of this work, I am currently analyzing a dataset that includes the sentence processing and working memory performance of over 40 people with left hemisphere brain damage.
-As a result of their brain damage, each person included in this dataset has a unique combination of language and working memory difficulties.
-We are analyzing the relationships between performance on working memory and language processing tasks in this large dataset to understand how phonological and semantic WM may have different effects on sentence comprehension.
+As an extension of this work, I analyzed a dataset that includes the sentence processing and working memory performance of over 40 people with left hemisphere brain damage.
+As a result of their brain damage, each person included in this dataset had a unique combination of language and working memory difficulties.
+My findings (currently under review) help us understand the role that phonological and semantic WM have on sentence comprehension.

 Depiction of the domain-specific working memory model which includes separate working memory capacities for phonological and semantic information (figure adapted from Martin, Lesch, and Bartha, 1999).